Do You Want To Start A New Company In Australia?

 Why Editing Your Company’s Constitution May Be Important

 Here’s one example of an edit we might make.
-The standard company constitutions produced by most online company incorporation services include default settings for many things, such as the quorum for shareholders and directors meetings, and the minimum number of votes needed to pass resolutions.
+The standard company constitutions produced by most online company incorporation services include default settings such as the quorum for shareholders and directors meetings, and the minimum number of votes needed to pass resolutions.
 (The quorum is the number of people needed to validly hold a meeting.)
 Let’s say your company has three shareholders, who are equal “business partners”, but the minimum number of votes needed to pass an ordinary resolution set by your constitution is the votes of shareholders holding at least 51% of the issued shares.
 See the problem?
 Two business partners can gang up against the third one.
 If you don’t want that, then you have to edit the constitution.

 You May Also Need A Shareholders Agreement